lucasdbrown/ot_security_project/info/scada_info.md

 - a SCADA collects data from sensors and based on its firmware makes decisions based on that.

+## SCADA described in NIST SP 800-82
+"Additionally, critical infrastructures are often referred to as a “system of systems” because of the interdependencies that exist between various industrial sectors and the interconnections between business partners [Peerenboom][Rinaldi].
+An incident in one infrastructure can directly and indirectly affect other infrastructures through cascading and escalating failures.

+For example, both the electrical power transmission and distribution grid industries use geographically distributed SCADA control technology to operate highly interconnected and dynamic systems that consist of thousands of public and private utilities and rural cooperatives for supplying electricity to end users.
+Some SCADA systems monitor and control electricity distribution by collecting data from and issuing commands to geographically remote field control stations from a centralized location.
+SCADA systems are also used to monitor and control water, oil, and natural gas distribution, including pipelines, ships, trucks, rail systems, and wastewater collection systems."

 ## Simulators
 SCADASim: A SCADA simulator that can be installed using Python